Cosmetology Schools in District of Columbia

 There are lots of great ways you can use your beauty education in Washington DC.
 This area is the political center of the beauty industry, legislating different careers and setting standards for state licensing boards.
 Your experience can help you be a voice for the beauty industry and professionals all over the United States.
 National groups like the Professional Beauty Federation give beauty professionals access to legislative updates and ways to get involved.

-Washington, DC State Board of Barber Cosmetology
+Contact the District of Columbia State Board of Cosmetology

 The District Of Columbia boasts a vibrant cosmetology industry which is respected nationwide.
 Their stylists are highly adept and influential.
 With that in mind, those looking to become barbering professionals utilize the following information.